 Below are just some of the potential uses for this technology:

 - Robot Control: Many space stations require robotic arms and other remote technologies to complete their missions.
-Using virtual reality, scientists can test out the remote operation of these robots in a safe environment, helping develop new and exciting technologies for space stations.
+Using virtual reality, scientists can test out the remote operations of these robots without the risks of spacewalks, helping develop new and exciting technologies for space stations.

 - Maintenance Assistance: Augmented reality can help space station crews inspect and maintain various components of a space station.
-This technology can display guided instructions for spacecraft maintenance so that astronauts can repair components without needing to communicate with ground control.
+This technology can display guided instructions for conducting onboard experiments.
+In addition, general habitat maintenance and repair can be carried out with minimal risk to crew.

-- Space Education: Space exploration organizations can use virtual reality to immerse people in the daily lives of real astronauts.
+- Space Education: Space exploration organizations can use extended reality to immerse people in the daily lives of real astronauts.
 This is not only valuable for potential astronauts, but also for the general public.
-By providing people with an immersive look into space exploration, organizations can spark curiosity and inspire future innovations.
+Providing an immersive experience sparks curiosity and inspires future innovations for the advancement of space exploration and planetary science.

-Using virtual and augmented reality in space exploration can deliver significant benefits.
-This technology allows for more efficient and convenient training in a safe, controlled environment.
-Additionally, virtual and augmented reality can take place anywhere and may reduce costs for space organizations.
+Using extended reality in space exploration can deliver significant benefits.
+This technology allows for effective and convenient training in a controlled environment.
+Collaboration in the virtual environment also provides fast communication and integrates remote teams that often operate across the globe.
+Additionally, extended reality can take place anywhere and may reduce costs for space organizations.

-If your organization is interested in virtual or augmented reality technologies, you need implementation specialists who can help you realize your goals.
-At HigherEchelon, our team has the skills, experience, and knowledge necessary to implement immersive training for your space exploration program, helping bring your learners closer to the real experience.
+If your organization is interested in extended reality technologies, you need gaming and simulation experts who can help you realize your goals.
+At HigherEchelon, our team has the skills, experience, and knowledge necessary to implement immersive training for your needs, helping bring your learners closer to the real experience.